World Aquatic Animal Day

 About World Aquatic Animal Day

 World Aquatic Animal Day is an annual day dedicated to aquatic animals.
 The event—launched for the first time on April 3, 2020—is a project of the Aquatic Animal Law Initiative and the Animal Law Clinic at the Center for Animal Law Studies.
-Each year, we will raise global awareness about these often forgotten nonhuman animals.
+Each year, students take the lead at raising global awareness about these often forgotten nonhuman animals.

 Aquatic animals play a critical role in our societies and ecosystems.
 They are important not only as a group, but also as valuable and exciting individuals with intrinsic worth.
 By “aquatic animals”, we mean not only fish, but also a myriad of other animals that live in water for most of their life: amphibians, marine mammals, crustaceans, reptiles, molluscs, aquatic birds, aquatic insects and even animals such as starfish and corals.
 Despite this, aquatic animals are widely used and abused around the world and they face a multitude of different threats.